Christianity in the 1st century: Christology

-Two fundamentally different Christologies developed in the early Church, namely a "low" or adoptionist Christology, and a "high" or "incarnation Christology".
+Two fundamentally different Christologies developed in the early Church, namely a "low" or adoptionist Christology, and a "high" or "incarnation Christology."
 The chronology of the development of these early Christologies is a matter of debate within contemporary scholarship.

-The "low Christology" or "adoptionist Christology" is the belief "that God exalted Jesus to be his Son by raising him from the dead", thereby raising him to "divine status".
-According to the "evolutionary model" c.q. "evolutionary theories", the Christological understanding of Christ developed over time, as witnessed in the Gospels, with the earliest Christians believing that Jesus was a human who was exalted, c.q. adopted as God's Son, when he was resurrected.
+The "low Christology" or "adoptionist Christology" is the belief "that God exalted Jesus to be his Son by raising him from the dead," thereby raising him to "divine status."
+According to the "evolutionary model" c.q. "evolutionary theories," the Christological understanding of Christ developed over time, as witnessed in the Gospels, with the earliest Christians believing that Jesus was a human who was exalted, c.q. adopted as God's Son, when he was resurrected.

 Later beliefs shifted the exaltation to his baptism, birth, and subsequently to the idea of his eternal existence, as witnessed in the Gospel of John.
-This evolutionary model was very influential, and the "low Christology" has long been regarded as the oldest Christology.
+This evolutionary model, begun by the history of religious school, was very influential, and the "low Christology" was regarded as the oldest throughout much of the twentieth century.
 (Note: Ehrman: